tinyheero/tinyheero.github.io/_drafts/why-bayes-statistics.md

 $$P(\theta_{1} < \theta < \theta_{2} | n, r_{n})$$
 </div>

-Verbosely put, what's the probability that this coin gives a head (<span class="inlinecode">$\theta$</span>) is between <span class="inlinecode">$\theta_{1}$</span> and <span class="inlinecode">$\theta_{2}$</span>) given you have n flips and <span class="inlinecode">r$</span> heads.
+Verbosely put, what's the probability that this coin gives a head (<span class="inlinecode">$\theta$</span>) is between <span class="inlinecode">$\theta_{1}$</span> and <span class="inlinecode">$\theta_{2}$</span>) given you have <span class="inlinecode">$n$</span> flips and <span class="inlinecode">$r_{n}$</span> heads.
 In classical/frequentist statistics, this question actually makes no sense.
 This is because in classical statistics, parameters (unknown quantities) are fixed and have no uncertainity in their value; They are either that value or they are not.
-But in a Bayesian world, we are never completely certain about an estimations.
+But in a Bayesian world, we are never completely certain about any estimations.
+As such, all estimations of an unknown quantity (e.g. the probability that a coin gives a head) has uncertain.

 # How do we represent these uncertainities?

-Uncertainities are expressed as a probability distributions.
+Uncertainities are expressed as a [probability distributions]({% post_url 2016-03-17-prob-distr %}).
 For instance, imagine you had the following probability distribution:

-The x-axis represents the plausible values that the probability of a head could that.
+The x-axis represents the plausible values that the probability of a head could take.
 The y-axis represents the "confidence" (this isn't entirely accurate in mathematical terms, but will suffice for this example) that the probability of a head takes this value.
 By expressing our uncertainity as a probability distribution, we get these additional benefits:

 * The x value with the highest density peak represents the most likely value.

-Credible intervals (CI) can be formed.
+* Credible intervals (CI) can be formed.
 For instance, [0.25 - 0.75] forms 90% CI that tells us we are 90% confident that the parameter is in this interval.
-This is quite different from a confidence interval?
+This is quite different from a confidence interval from classical statistics, which is actually quite a counter-inituitive statistic (see my "[How do I Interpret a Confidence Interval? post"]({% post_url 2015-08-25-how-to-interpret-a-CI %}))
+* sfsd
+* There is a technique called Bayesian inferene that allows us to adapt the distribution in light of additional evidence.

 # Where do these probability distributions come from?

+While you could theoreticaly make your own probability distributions,

 # Conclusions